-She went back to college in 2008 after a 12-year hiatus, and graduated summa cum laude in 2011, earning degrees in both English Literature and Women's Studies.
-Danielle is currently finishing a Gender and Women's Studies master's degree at the University of Wisconsin, where her work is centered around critical race theory in communication and media, and Danielle is currently pursuing her Ph.D. program after one semester, no longer able to withstand constantly being asked to use the word axiological which, despite having a dictionary definition, doesn't actually mean anything.
+Danielle went back to college in 2008 after a 12-year hiatus, and graduated summa cum laude in 2011, earning degrees in both English Literature and Women's Studies; in 2013, she earned her Master's degree in Gender and Women's Studies.
+Her academic work examines critical race theory in communication and media, and Danielle is currently pursuing her Ph.D. program after one semester, no longer able to withstand constantly being asked to use the word axiological which, despite having a dictionary definition, doesn't actually mean anything.
 She likes to watch Doctor Who when she is on deadline, the only thing she wants to do before she dies is perfect the one-inch punch, and she will never stop using the Oxford comma.

-Danielle is thirty-six years old, and lives with her husband in Seattle.
+Danielle is 36-years old, and lives with her husband in Seattle.